Answering Related Questions: Introduction

+In this paper, we chose to limit the distances to $\diste$ and $\distd$, which we believe are the two main distances over \emph{labeled} graphs.
+Since we require a~polynomial-time algorithm to evaluate the distances, we cannot really afford a~metric invariant under isomorphism (because no polynomial algorithm is known for \textsc{Graph Isomorphism}); hence the \emph{labeled} vertex sets.
+Then, $\diste$ essentially is the Hamming distance over the edge characteristic vector, and $\distd$ is the \emph{per-vertex} counterpart of $\diste$.
+For example, we find natural and interesting the question of the minimum $d$ for which \rel$($\textsc{Ha\-mil\-tonian Cycle}$, \diste, d)$ is polynomial-time solvable, that is, in plain English: How many edge edits are necessary and sufficient to efficiently determine the Hamiltonicity of a~graph?
+We find it appealing that the framework encompasses many questions of this kind that have not been explored in this precise form.

-\textbf{Hardness and tractability radii.} A~function problem is said \emph{\NP-hard} if every problem in \NP~reduces to it via a~polynomial-time (not necessarily many-one) reduction.
+\textbf{Hardness and tractability radii.} A~function problem is said \emph{\NP-hard} if every problem in \NP~reduces to it via a~polynomial-time Turing reduction.
 The \emph{hardness radius} of a~problem $\Pi$ for (or \emph{under}) distance $\dist$ is at~least some non-negative, non-decreasing function $d$ if \rel$(\Pi, \dist, d)$ is~\NP-hard.
 Similarly, the \emph{tractability radius} of~$\Pi$ for distance $\dist$ is at~most some non-negative, non-decreasing function $d$ if \rel$(\Pi, \dist, d)$ is~in~\FP, the polynomial-time class for function problems.
-As the hardness and tractability radii are \emph{functions}, formalizing what they are \emph{equal to} through infimum and supremum would require a~total order over maps.
+As the hardness and tractability radii are \emph{functions}, formalizing what they are \emph{equal to} through infima and suprema would require a~total order over maps.
 However, two non-decreasing functions $f, g: \mathbb N \to \mathbb R_+$ can be asymptotically incomparable, in the sense that for every $n \in \mathbb N$ there are $n_f, n_g \geqslant n$ such that $f(n_f) > g(n_f)$ and $f(n_g) < g(n_g)$.
 Rather than defining the family of allowed maps, we will leave the definition as is: mere lower and upper bounds.